Khartoum: 21st century

-The sudden death of SPLA head and vice-president of Sudan, John Garang, at the end of July 2005, was followed by three days of violent riots in the capital.
-Order was finally restored after Southern Sudanese politicians and tribal leaders sent strong messages to the rioters.
-The situation could have been much more dire; even so, the death toll was at least 24, as youths from southern Sudan attacked northern Sudanese and clashed with security forces.
+The sudden death of SPLA head and vice-president of Sudan John Garang in late July 2005, was followed by three days of violent riots in the capital.
+Order was finally restored after southern Sudanese politicians and tribal leaders sent strong messages to the rioters.
+The death toll was at least 24, as youths from southern Sudan attacked northern Sudanese and clashed with security forces.

-The African Union summit of 16–24 January 2006 was held in Khartoum; as was the Arab League summit of 28–29 March 2006, during which they awarded Sudan the Arab League presidency.
+The African Union summit of 16–24 January 2006 was held in Khartoum; as was the Arab League summit of 28–29 March 2006, during which they elected Sudan the Arab League presidency.

-On 10 May 2008, the Darfur rebel group, Justice and Equality Movement, moved into the city, where they engaged in heavy fighting with Sudanese government forces.
-Their soldiers included minors, and their goal was to topple Omar al-Bashir's government, though the Sudanese government succeeded in beating back the assault.
+On 10 May 2008, the Darfur rebel group Justice and Equality Movement attacked the city with the goal of toppling Omar al-Bashir's government.
+The Sudanese government held off the assault.

 On 23 October 2012, an explosion at the Yarmouk munitions factory killed two people and injured another person.
-The Sudanese government has claimed that the explosion was the result of an Israeli airstrike.
+The Sudanese government claimed that the explosion was the result of an Israeli airstrike.

-On 3 June 2019, Khartoum was the site of the Khartoum massacre, where over 100 dissidents were murdered (the government said 61 were killed), hundreds more injured and 70 women raped by Rapid Support Forces (RSF) in order to forcefully disperse the peaceful protests calling for civilian government.
+On 3 June 2019, Khartoum was the site of the Khartoum massacre, where over 100 dissidents were murdered (the government said 61 were killed), hundreds more injured and 70 women raped by Rapid Support Forces (RSF) soldiers in order to forcefully disperse the peaceful protests calling for a civilian government.

 On 1 July 2020, activists demanded that al-Zibar Basha street in Khartoum be renamed.
 Al-Zubayr Rahma Mansur was a slave trader and the al-Zibar Basha street leads to the military base where the 2019 Khartoum massacre took place.

 On 26 October 2021, the city was locked down following a military coup that left at least 7 dead, triggering protests and calls for a general strike.
 Prime minister Abdalla Hamdok was arrested during the coup, and held along with other cabinet members in an unknown location.

+On 15 April 2023, fighting between the Sudanese Armed Forces and the RSF broke out across Sudan, including in Khartoum.
+Fighting was reported at the presidential palace, the RSF's headquarters, Khartoum International Airport and Merowe Airport, which the RSF claimed to have captured.
+The Sudanese Armed Forces regained full control of Khartoum on 26 March 2025.

 Geography

 Location

-Khartoum is located in the middle of the populated areas in Sudan, at almost the northeast center of the country between 15 and 16 degrees latitude north, and between 31 and 32 degrees longitude east.
-Khartoum marks the convergence of the White Nile and the Blue Nile, where they join to form the bottom of the leaning-S shape of the main Nile (see map, upper right) as it zigzags through northern Sudan into Egypt at Lake Nasser.
+Khartoum is located at the confluence of the Blue Nile and the White Nile.

 Khartoum is relatively flat, at elevation 385 m, as the Nile flows northeast past Omdurman to Shendi, at elevation 364 m about 163 km away.